choishingwan/PRS-Tutorial/docs/ldpred.md

 ```

 !!! note
-    To obtain the $R^2$ of PRS obtained from different parameters, and / or
+    To obtain the PRS $R^2$ according to the use of different parameters, and / or
-    adjust for covariate, you might need to use `R` (see [here](https://github.com/bvilhjal/ldpred/wiki/Q-and-A#im-having-trouble-with-covariates-can-you-help-me))
+    to adjust for covariates, you may need to use `R` (see [here](https://github.com/bvilhjal/ldpred/wiki/Q-and-A#im-having-trouble-with-covariates-can-you-help-me)).